dbos-inc/dbos-hackathon/README.md

 ```

 Then, install dependencies.
-In addition to DBOS, we use [LlamaIndex](https://www.llamaindex.ai/) to manage the vector index and interact with the AI model.
+In addition to DBOS, the app uses [LlamaIndex](https://www.llamaindex.ai/) to manage the vector index and interact with the AI model.

 ```shell
 pip install dbos llama-index llama-index-vector-stores-postgres